• Home

 Lifting heavy things

-- Avoid the work of back muscles while lifting.
-Always bend your knees and straighten your legs as you lift the
+• Avoid the work of back muscles while lifting.
+Always bend your knees and straighten your legs as you lift the weight.

-- Avoid using shoulder and back muscles - keep your feet apart, hold the object close to the body and keep
+• Avoid using shoulder and back muscles - keep your feet apart, hold the object close to the body and keep your arms bent.

 Lying Posture